 It did take some time, there were certain spots that were a little more challenging.
-I had to apply the drippy towel to these areas and allow to soak for about a half hour or so.
+I had to apply the drippy towel to these areas and allow them to soak for about a half-hour or so.
 Lookie at the beautiful wood underneath!
 This was so WORTH the work!

-I gave the top and the drawer fronts a good sanding with 120 grit sandpaper.
-I then followed up with 220 grit for a smooth finish.
+I gave the top and the drawer fronts a good sanding with 120 grit sandpaper and followed up with 220 grit for a smooth finish.
 I decided I wanted the two-toned look for the dresser.
-I have seen so many of these on Pinterest and absolutely LOVE the raw wood being exposed.
+The raw wood exposed would be beautiful!

 The wood was just too beautiful to cover up with paint especially after all that hard work.
-I did a antique washstand and believe it or not decided to keep the raw wood and not paint!
-Can you believe it haha!
+I did an antique washstand and believe it or not decided to keep the raw wood and not paint!
+Can you believe it haha! it’s not the first time I decided not to paint.
 You can see my antique washstand transformation here.

 I had a jar of Dixie Belle Caviar that I had not used.
 A deep, rich black.
-I knew this would be a perfect color to really make the wood pop!
+This would be a perfect color to really make the wood pop!
 I painted the dresser, the trim of the drawers and the mirror frame.
-I then distressed HEAVILY with 120 grit sandpaper to give it old, worn out look.
+The distressing was done using my 220 grit sandpaper.

 I found this gorgeous hardware at Hobby Lobby for 50% off.
 It really complimented the raw wood and the antique character of the dresser.